neo4j-field/gsummit2023/README.md

 #### Sections

 Sections are parts of the railway network and have a start and end point.
-Start and end points are operational points of various types like Stations, Switches, Junktions, etc.
+Start and end points are operational points of various types like Stations, Switches, Junctions, etc.

-The Sections have the following interesting **Properties**:
+The Sections have the following interesting **Properties** loaded to the Graph:

 - source: start OP for this section
 - target: end OP for this section